ranxian/cwam/README.md

-# CWAM: Prolog interpreter based on Warren Abstract Machine in C
+# CWAM: Prolog Interpreter Based on Warren Abstract Machine in C

 This is a prolog interpreter written in C by Xian Ran (xianran@pku.edu.cn)